+Model-Theoretic Syntax.
+As with constituency analysis, dependency structures can be described in a model-theoretic framework.
+Here I do not know much work on the subject, besides a constraint-solving approach for a (positive existential) logic: the topological dependency grammars of Duchier and Debusmann (2001), along with related formalisms.
 Proof-Theoretic Syntax.
 Regarding the proof-theoretic take on dependency syntax, there is a very rich literature on categorial grammar.
-In the basic system of Bar-Hillel (1953), categories are built using left and right quotients over a finite set of symbols A: $$\gamma ::= A \mid \gamma \backslash \gamma \mid \gamma / \gamma$$ (categories) The proof system then features three deduction rules: one that looks up the possible categories associated to a word in a finite lexicon $$\frac{1}{w \vdash \gamma}$$ Lexicon and two rules to eliminate the \ and / connectors:
+In the basic system of Bar-Hillel (1953), categories are built using left and right quotients over a finite set of symbols A: $$\gamma ::= A \mid \gamma \setminus \gamma \mid \gamma / \gamma$$ (categories) The proof system then features three deduction rules: one that looks up the possible categories associated to a word in a finite lexicon $$w \vdash \gamma$$ Lexicon and two rules to eliminate the $\setminus$ and / connectors: